-The Arkansas Division of Youth Services will continue to help struggling readers.
+The Arkansas Division of Youth Services consistently provides tools and support to help struggling readers.
 If a reading assessment or the dyslexia assessment indicates that a youth is reading below the level of proficiency required to be a high-functioning reader, the youth shall be provided evidenced-based reading interventions via Winsor Learning / Sonday Reading Intervention Program, as per the Arkansas Department of Education's compilation of appropriate intervention programs.